Pythonista-dev-cyber/Laravel_ecommerce/README.md

 ## How to Run
 1. open cmd with win + r and type cmd
-2. choose a directeory and create a folder
+2. choose a directory and create a folder
 3. Clone the project with
    ```bash
    git clone https://github.com/Pythonista-dev-cyber/Laravel_ecommerce.git